About This Chapter

 11. How to Calculate the Volumes of Basic Shapes

-12. What Are Cylinders? - Definition, Area & Volume
+12. Cylinder: Definition, Surface Area & Volume

 14. Pyramids: Definition, Area & Volume